Joan Pringle

-Joan Pringle (born June 2, 1945) is an American actress known for her roles on General Hospital (1963), The White Shadow (1978), and Original Sin (2001).
-One of her best-known roles was that of vice principal (and subsequently principal) Sybil Buchanan in the TV series The White Shadow.
+Joan Pringle (born June 2, 1945) is an American actress known for her role as vice principal (and subsequently principal) Sybil Buchanan in the CBS drama series, The White Shadow (1978–1981), for which she received NAACP Image Award for Outstanding Actress in a Drama Series.
+She later starred in the soap opera, Generations from 1989 to 1991 and had the recurring roles in One on One and Girlfriends.

 Early life

 Born in New York City, New York's neighborhood of Harlem, Pringle and her sister were raised in Brooklyn.
 She received her education at an Episcopalian private school, being the only black student in her class.
 Pringle was a track athlete as a teenager.

 After high school, Pringle attended the City College of New York, majoring in English literature and drama.
 She continued her education at Hunter College for a master's degree in drama, but decided to drop out and begin her acting career.
 She studied acting under Uta Hagen, and moved to California in 1972.